As seen in THE BEAT, December 2019. Subscribe here.

 - LinkedIn: longer messages, professional topics

 - Instagram: pictures, short messages and hashtags

 3. Offer content that’s sharable.
-Engages users and increase your brand presence on social media with content that users will want to “share” with their friends and followers.
+Engage users and increase your brand presence on social media with content that users will want to “share” with their friends and followers.

 - Posts that contain videos or pictures are the most likely to be favored and picked up by Facebook and Twitter algorithms, increasing engagement potential.